zemandic/kubernetes-ingress/docs/content/tutorials/nic-osm.md

   tls.key: <tls_key_data>
 ```

-Then apply these two secrets to the cluster.
+Once these two files have been edited, they will need to be applied to the cluster:

 ```bash
 kubectl apply -f osm-ca-bundle-secret.yaml kubectl apply -f osm-nginx-client-cert.yaml

 ```
-Ensure the secrets exisit in the `nginx-ingress` namespace:
+Ensure the secrets exist in the `nginx-ingress` namespace:

 ```bash
 kubectl get secrets -n nginx-ingress